Best Satellite Internet Providers for 2023

 Best potential among satellite internet providers

-When eccentric billionaire Elon Musk isn't garnering headlines for his tumultuous Twitter antics, he's making noteworthy progress with his company SpaceX's Starlink satellite internet project.
-Granted, this satellite provider is still in its early stages -- there's a waiting list at present and currently just over 500,000 active users across the globe -- but the early results, as shared by CNET's own John Kim, are promising.
+Our take - When eccentric billionaire Elon Musk isn't garnering headlines for his tumultuous X antics, he's making noteworthy progress with his company SpaceX's Starlink satellite internet project.
+This satellite provider is still in its early stages, but the early results shared by CNET's own John Kim are promising.

 Starlink internet plans and prices